 ooking back at the main protagonists involved in MR imaging is vital for an understanding of the development of the modality.
-This chapter is a short, incomplete, but to our knowledge authoritative introduction to the topic of MR imaging in science and biomedicine — seen from a European perspective (Euro-American, that is: Figure 20-01).
+This chapter is a short, but authoritative introduction to the topic of MR imaging in science and biomedicine — seen from a Euro-American perspective (Figure 20-01).

 Figure 20-01: